dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, August 18, 2014:
+Results, September 2, 2014 (corresponding to Accord.NET v 2.13.1):

 * Accord.Tests.Audio, 12 unit tests, all passed
-* Accord.Tests.IO, 20 unit tests, all passed
+* Accord.Tests.IO, 26 unit tests, all passed
-* Accord.Tests.Math, 454 unit tests, all passed
+* Accord.Tests.Math, 455 unit tests, all passed
-* Accord.Tests.Statistics, 950 tests, all passed
+* Accord.Tests.Statistics, 955 tests, all passed
-* Accord.Tests.MachineLearning, 134 tests, 5 failed
+* Accord.Tests.MachineLearning, 144 tests, 6 failed
-* Accord.Tests.MachineLearning.GPL, 1 test, all passed
 * Accord.Tests.Neuro, 20 tests, all passed

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in